Sign in

 This course is for:

 Members interested in reflecting on their leadership style and enhancing their skills.
-Those willing to maybe step out of their comfort zone in order to learn more about themselves and what they can offer to leadership within AUPE.
+It is also for those willing to maybe step out of their comfort zone in order to learn more about themselves and what they can offer to leadership within AUPE.

 This course utilizes: